wangobango/KCKprojekt/README.md

 A Python program recognising numbers using OpenCV preprocessing and self-built neural network.

-Done in collaboration with @Loqaritm, who developed the whole neural network from scratch.
+Done in collaboration with @Loqaritm, who prepared image processing involved.

 # Usage
 Clone the repository: